Day 1: High-level presentation on DevOps concepts (1 hour)

 - Incident response workflows.

-- Identifying suspicious activities in logs (e.g., unauthorized access attempts).
+- Security logging essentials:- Identifying suspicious activities in logs (e.g., unauthorized access attempts).

 - Correlating logs for security incident detection.